- What is Business Aviation?

 Climb/Descend Via and Speed Adjustment Clearances

 Concurrently, the FAA will amend speed assignment and termination phraseologies.
-The climb via phraseology and procedures have been developed for departure operations and are consistent with existing descend via phraseology and procedures.
-Both climb via and “descend via” have been added to the Pilot/Controller Glossary.
-Other than implementing use of climb via there is no change in altitude clearance procedures.
+Both “climb via” and “descend via” have been added to the Pilot/Controller Glossary.
+Other than implementing use of “climb via” there is no change in altitude clearance procedures.

-- Pilots are expected to respond to climb or descend via clearances normally by repeating the climb/descend via clearance verbatim; abbreviated read backs will result in controllers repeating instructions until pilots give a verbatim read back of the clearance.
+- Pilots are required to respond to climb or descend via clearances by repeating the "climb/descend via" clearance verbatim.
+Abbreviated read backs will result in controllers repeating instructions until pilots give verbatim read back of the clearance

-- When subsequently changing frequency pilots must advise ATC on initial contact of current altitude, the procedure climbing/descending via and runway transitions if assigned.
+- When subsequently changing frequency pilots must advise ATC on initial contact of current altitude, “climbing via/descending via” with the procedure name, and runway transitions if assigned.

 - It cannot be over emphasized that pilot use of the complete, correct phraseology is imperative.
 Phrases such as "on the" or "descending on" a procedure are not acceptable and can create additional ATC workload to verify the clearance that was issued to the pilot by the previous controller.